Three COVID-19 patients die in Dhaka Medical College fire | Science-Environment

 Preliminary reports suggest that the fire either started in one of the multi-para patient monitors or a high-flow nasal cannula machine.

 The FS&CD headquarters has set up a four-member team to probe the fire.
-A finding report will be submitted in 15 days.
+The probe report will be submitted in 15 days.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)